 6. Communication goes both ways

-Though not as frequently as operators, managers at top performing Poka customers actively contribute to the lifecycle of a conversation by commenting and assigning posts, or by talking about employees’ posts during Gemba walks or at Tier meetings.
+Though not as frequently as operators, managers at top-performing Poka customers actively contribute to the lifecycle of a conversation by commenting and assigning posts, or by talking about employees’ posts during Gemba walks or at tier meetings.

-Using a tool like Poka to improve factory floor communications can be both transformative and disruptive.
+Using a tool like Poka to improve shop floor communications can be both transformative and disruptive.
 But with careful consideration to change management, a commitment from leadership and the simple tips shared in this article, the path to success will be shorter.

 Yannick Haeck is Vice President of Product at Poka.
 In this role he oversees the product management and product education teams.
 His 15+ years of experience leading customer success organizations and his in-depth knowledge of the Poka customer base play a critical role into defining the product vision and roadmap and to ultimately deliver value to Poka's user community.